mozilla/pkipolicy/rootstore/policy.md

 Where portions of a CA hierarchy operate under shared controls or shared audit scope, the applicable DCRs MAY reference one another, provided that the dependencies, scope boundaries, covered time periods, and responsible parties are clearly identified.

+Where DCRs reference one another across differing audit evaluation periods, the covered time periods and any resulting limitations MUST be clearly identified, and such references are acceptable only where the relevant controls remain applicable and have not undergone material changes.

 CA operators whose root CA certificates are included in Mozilla’s Root Store MUST maintain sufficient oversight and visibility into the DCRs obtained by their externally-operated subordinate CAs to ensure continuing compliance with this policy.

 ### 3.2 Auditors